 You can access the OpenSea page here.
 Before bidding or buying a SupDuck, confirm that it is from this verified collection; lots of derivative or copycat projects use similar names, and it’s possible to get scammed by a fake project.

 To buy a SupDuck, you’ll have to connect your Web 3.0 Ethereum wallet.
 The most popular version of this is MetaMask, a web and mobile wallet created by Consensys.
 Then you’ll have to load up your MetaMask wallet with the currency with which you plan to buy your SupDuck.
-The SupDucks sell for four currencies on OpenSea: Ethereum (ETH), the native currency of the Ethereum blockchain; Wrapped Ethereum (WETH), an ERC-20 version of Etherum; DAI, a decentralized stablecoin that uses a complex algorithm to peg its value to the US dollar, and USDC, a stablecoin that maintain its peg through reserves of real US dollars.
+The SupDucks sell for four currencies on OpenSea: Ethereum (ETH), the native currency of the Ethereum blockchain; Wrapped Ethereum (WETH), an ERC-20 version of Ethereum; DAI, a decentralized stablecoin that uses a complex algorithm to peg its value to the US dollar, and USDC, a stablecoin that maintain its peg through reserves of real US dollars.

 But OpenSea is just a platform, and the buyer of an individual SupDuck can choose to accept whichever Ethereum-based currency they please.
-Be sure to check which currency the seller has listed their SupDuck before you go ahead and buy it.
+Be sure to check which currency the seller has listed their SupDuck before you buy it.
 Note, also, that USDC is compliant with several different blockchains, and if you plan to make a sale on OpenSea, make sure that you buy the Ethereum version of USDC.
 If you’re buying USDC from a cryptocurrency exchange, ensure that you withdraw the funds to an Ethereum address, otherwise you could receive a version of USDC that is not compatible with OpenSea.

 The easiest way to buy cryptocurrencies is through a cryptocurrency exchange that supports withdrawals.
 Several, including Binance, are banned in Ontario.
 Coinbase is a popular trading venue for Canadians, as are NDAX and Newton.
 Trading, deposits and withdrawal fees vary according to the exchange.
 Note that you may also have to pay Ethereum’s gas fee, which varies according to network congestion and could be close to $100.

 Once you have sent cryptocurrencies to your MetaMask wallet and connected it with OpenSea, you can bid on a SupDuck or buy one outright.
 The seller determines the asking price and can reject bids at any time.
 One CryptoPunk owner rejected a bid of close to $10 million in ETH in the middle of October 2021.
 The owner, Richard Chen, said he had “built up a significant brand around” his CryptoPunk, and that “My identity along with [the] identity of other iconic Punks and Apes have value beyond the NFT itself.”
-The sale would have been the highest in history.
+The sale would have been the highest in CryptoPunk’s short history.
 Of course, this may not happen to you, but serves as proof that owners are entitled to reject bids.

 Once you buy a SupDuck, the token will get transferred to your MetaMask wallet; from there, you can move it to an offline storage wallet like a Ledger, claim King Frogs, generate your membership card, earn $VOLT tokens or use it like an exclusive key to private chats or merchandise sales.
 Or of course, you could finally replace your profile picture on Twitter with your new NFT.